Winter Is on the Way! Time To Get Your Sprinklers Blown Out and Winterize Your Lawn

 • Remove branches that are too close to the house.
 This helps protect against wind coming from different directions and knocking down some of these trees onto your home.
 If there is a large tree that has grown too tall and its branches are overhanging your driveway, this could also cause problems with vehicles driving underneath it or kids playing around it during winter months when snow falls heavily overnight causing heavy snowfalls while temperatures drop quickly during nights when people go outside before sunrise during those cold mornings before going off to work or school!

-Get your lawn Aerated
+Get your lawn aerated

 Your lawn has had a long year of getting watered, being pressurized and packed down by lawn mowing, now its time to the alleviate the pressure.
 Aerating is a great thing for the lawn.
 It pokes holes throughout the lawn allowing for water, air and nutrients to get in deep to the roots.
 The holes are 2 or 3 inches into the ground, not too deep for your sprinkler lines to get punctured, but deep enough to help with new roots.